Two people stand by a wind turbine on a hill.

 Tranche 3

-Twenty-eight organisations, including state-owned enterprises and tertiary institutions, were encouraged to join the programme from 2023.
-Of these, 18 organisations submitted reports to the CNGP in 2023, with more indicating they will join the programme in 2024.
+Thirty organisations, including state-owned enterprises and tertiary institutions, were encouraged to join the programme from financial year 2022/2023.
+Of these, 19 organisations submitted reports to the CNGP in 2024, some opting to report by calendar year instead of financial year.
+Ten Tranche 3 participants opted not to report in 2024 including KiwiRail who reported in 2023 and chose not to report in 2024.

 Top emission sources for Tranche 3 organisations